bikarnap/bikarnap/README.md

 - 👋 Hi, I’m @bikarnap
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in DevOps and full stack web development
 - 🌱 I’m currently learning backend development with Java
 - 💞️ I’m looking to collaborate on component libraries based on React
 - 📫 How to reach me bikarnap@gmail.com